Bridge in Singapore

 Is it a lion?
 Is it a fish?
 Doesn’t matter, it’s Merlion – the national symbol of Singapore.

 If Marina Bay Sands is Singapore’s most iconic landmark, then the Merlion is its national symbol.
-This mythical creature—a lion’s head with a fish’s body—stands as a fountain, proudly overlooking Marina Bay.
-While the statue itself may not be the most spectacular sight, a trip to Singapore wouldn’t be complete without seeing it at least once.
+This mythical creature — a lion’s head with a fish’s body — stands as a fountain, proudly overlooking Marina Bay.
+While the statue itself may not be the most spectacular sight in isolation, a trip to Singapore wouldn’t be complete without seeing it.

-What truly makes this spot special is the stunning view.
-The Marina Bay skyline, reflected in the shimmering waters, creates a breathtaking scene—especially at night, when the city lights bring the area to life with rich, vibrant colors.
-If you’re looking for a perfect photo opportunity or simply a moment to take in Singapore’s beauty, the Merlion Park is worth a visit.
+What makes this spot truly special is the surrounding view.
+The Marina Bay skyline reflected in the shimmering waters creates a breathtaking scene — especially at night, when the city lights bathe the area in rich, vibrant colours.
+The Esplanade and the towers of the CBD complete the picture perfectly.

 Singapore Flyer is a beautiful ferries wheel in the heart of Singapore.
 You can get a good view of the city from Singapore Flyer.